| Memory Activities

 Bible Mnemonics, explaining techniques for memorizing

 large passages of scripture.
-He submits:
+He submits: "Bible Mnemonics is book

 that explores the richness of God' word and illustrates an effective